Buckhill/web-chroot-manager/README.md

 -u [primary_account]

--p [binaries] (separated by comma , full paths have to be provided)
+-p [binary list] separated by comma , full paths have to be provided

 ## 4. Update Binaries